 Catherine Elliott, eLearning Consultant – SEND Lead:

 Catherine taught for many years in secondary schools as a teacher of Modern Languages, with a responsibility for the development of ICT.
 She followed her interest in learning technologies, working first in the South Yorkshire eLearning Programme Content Team, creating interactive educational content, then at the Sheffield South City Learning Centre.
 She has worked with a number of special schools in the city and beyond during the last 12 years, supporting the use of learning and assistive technologies.
-Since the publication of the new Computing Curriculum she has worked on adapting the content for learners with a range of special needs and disabilities and has recently completed the Sheffield SEND Computing Scheme of Work.
+Since the publication of the new Computing Curriculum she has worked on adapting the content for learners with a range of special needs and disabilities and has written the Sheffield SEND Computing Scheme of Work and a report on the current state of computing in SEND settings.

-She has co-written the new 2017 Sheffield Primary Computing Scheme of Work and has worked extensively with primary, secondary and SEND settings to embed computing as a subject, including teaching a number of exemplar lessons.
-She is on the committee for CAS #include, the Computing At School working party ensuring computing is accessible to all young people.
+She co-wrote the Sheffield Primary Computing Scheme of Work and has worked extensively with primary, secondary and SEND settings to embed computing as a subject, including teaching a number of exemplar lessons.
+She is on the committee for CAS #include, the Computing At School working party ensuring computing is accessible to all young people, and is joint hub leader for the Sheffield and South Yorkshire Secondary CAS Hub.

 Sue Finnigan, eLearning Consultant – Primary Lead and Online Safety Lead:

 Sue is a teacher with almost 30 years of experience in the classroom, in subject leadership and a variety of whole school middle leadership roles.
 Beginning as a secondary Physics teacher in a large 11-18 school Sue always had an interest in cross phase work and she has worked extensively in primary schools since joining the City Learning Centres as Assistant Manager in 2005.
-This experience leaves her uniquely placed to develop the Computing curriculum in Sheffield schools and she has co-written the new 2017 Computing Scheme of Work for Sheffield primary schools.
+This experience leaves her uniquely placed to develop the Computing curriculum in Sheffield schools and she co-wrote the Sheffield Computing Scheme of Work for primary schools.

 Sue’s interest in Online Safety really developed when she joined the Sheffield East CLC.
 She felt that as she was promoting the use of technology so widely with teachers and young people she had a moral obligation to strive to keep them safe.
 Sue has been commissioned by Sheffield Safeguarding Children Board to deliver Online Safety training to schools and settings in the city.
 Sue is a member of CEOP’s Education Advisory Board.